hemenge133/screen-view-mcp/README.md

 ## Troubleshooting

-If you encounter issues with the MCP server:
+Common issues and solutions:

+1. **API Key Not Found**
-1. Make sure your Anthropic API key is correctly set in the `.env` file
+   - Check that your API key is correctly set in the `.env` file
+   - Run `node generate-mcp-config.mjs` to regenerate the configuration
+   - Verify the API key format starts with `sk-ant-api03-`
+   - Ensure configuration files have correct permissions

+2. **MCP Server Issues**
+   - Verify the absolute path in your MCP configuration is correct
-2. Check that you've built the project with `npm run build` before running
+   - Check that you've built the project with `npm run build`
-3. Ensure you're using the correct server implementation (`minimal-mcp-server.js`)
-4. If you're still having issues, try running the server directly with `node minimal-mcp-server.js` to see any error output
+   - Try running the server directly: `node screenshot-mcp-server.mjs --api-key=your-key`
+   - Check error logs in your AI assistant's log files

+3. **Screenshot Capture Fails**
+   - Ensure you have appropriate screen capture permissions
+   - Try running with elevated privileges if needed
+   - Check system screenshot capabilities

 ## License